 Let families know the options before deciding and rationale for each option

-Along with that, they provide a rationale in terms of the safety and learning impacts of each choice.
+Along with that, provide a rationale in terms of the safety and learning impacts of each choice.
 Doing this keeps parents “in the know” and lessens the anxiety of a totally unknown change that will greatly impact their life.
 Families can begin thinking through the options and creating a potential “game plan” for each option.
-This will help the parents with the transition and have more time to think through each potential reopening plan, which will ultimately help the students.
+This will help the parents with the transition and have more time to think through each potential option which will ultimately help the students.

 2. Show the Data